 Sinusitis, on the other hand, refers to inflammation or infection of the sinuses.

-What are the different types of sinus infections and what can cause them?
+What are the different types of sinusitis and what can cause them?

 - Acute.
 They last for less than 3 months

 - Chronic.
 They last for more than 3 months

 We are not sure why some people are more prone to getting this infection.
 However, we do know of some factors that play a role.
 These factors are:

 - Uncontrolled nasal allergies